Albino redwood: Description and biology

 Ten cases are known of chimeric redwoods that have a mosaic of albino and normal tissues.
 Only a single chimeric redwood is known to produce cones.
 Formerly threatened by the Sonoma–Marin Area Rail Transit rail development, it has since been replanted.

 Three phenotypes of chimeric redwoods have been noted: sectorial, mericlinal and periclinal.
 In sectorial mutants, albino cells are present vertically through all cell layers, with genotype boundaries usually parallel to the stem.
 Mericlinal trees have mutant cells in only some cell layers and have an unstable phenotype; the albino cells can disappear and reappear in successive years.
 A periclinal chimera has both mutant and normal cells distributed horizontally across the tip of each bud propagating at equal rates, leading to a very stable phenotype.

+Role

+Albino redwoods are generally regarded as parasitic plants, but as of 2016 one researcher speculates that they are supported by other trees for their role in storing toxic heavy metals.
+Albinos apparently accumulate more metals than normal trees because of defective stomata, which cause them to lose more water through transpiration, forcing them to compensate by taking up more water through their roots.
+Any species of vascular plant has the potential to inherit and express albinism, but only redwoods can produce enough nutrients (through the host/parent tree) to survive past the seedling stage.